-The Civil War was the definitive experience of twentieth century America.
+The Civil War was the definitive experience of nineteenth century America.
 Even those who did not serve divided their lives into before and after “the War.”

 For those who served, the effect was more profound.
 Nothing could have prepared them for the grisly realities of war or the soldier’s life that swung between exhausting marches, intense battles, and tedious camp life.